What People Say About Me

 • Advise you on which evidence will be relevant to strengthen your case.

-• Represent you at the tribunal, whether it’s an oral hearing or a written appeal.
+• Represent you at the PIP tribunal, whether it’s an oral hearing or a written appeal.

 Visit my reviews section for case studies that demonstrate how I have helped clients successfully appeal their PIP decisions.